-Apparently Presidents don't love giving long speeches any more than the rest of us do, because Jefferson's successors jumped on this new system.
-For over a century, every President opted to keep Congress informed through a written message rather than a spoken one; these messages were generally full of long, exhaustive administrative and budget reports rather than rousing political rhetoric.
+Apparently presidents don't love giving long speeches any more than the rest of us do, because Jefferson's successors jumped on this new system.
+For over a century, every president opted to keep Congress informed through a written message rather than a spoken one; these messages were generally full of long, exhaustive administrative and budget reports rather than rousing political rhetoric.
 Two presidents—William Henry Harrison and James Garfield—didn’t give a State of the Union in any form due to dying early in their presidencies.

 Woodrow Wilson finally revived the old practice of delivering a speech in 1913.
-Even then, Presidents haven't always appeared to give a speech.
-Since the 1913 revival of the practice, 22 State of the Union reports have come in written form, most recently Reagan's 1989 report.
+Even then, presidents haven't always appeared to give a speech.
+Since the 1913 revival of the practice, 19 State of the Union reports have come in written form, most recently Carter's 1981 report.

 Who are all of the people crammed into the front of the House Chamber during the State of the Union address?

 It's a big crowd for the State of the Union.
-In addition to the members of Congress, the President usually has the Justices of the Supreme Court, the Joint Chiefs of Staff, and his cabinet seated at the front of the audience.
+In addition to the members of Congress, the president usually has the Justices of the Supreme Court, the Joint Chiefs of Staff, and most of his cabinet seated at the front of the audience.

 Since 2005 a few members of Congress have also stayed away from big events so there would be at least a tiny legislature remaining in the event of a disaster.

-When did the State of the Union address become must-see TV?
+When was the first televised State of the Union address?

 Sort of.
 It doesn't really make a lot of sense for a newly inaugurated president to deliver a State of the Union address after only having been in office for a few days.
-Since Ronald Reagan's first term started in 1981, new presidents have opted to give a somewhat more specialized address—everyone but George H.W.
-Bush in 1989 has spoken mostly about the economy—to a joint session of Congress.
+Since Ronald Reagan's first term started in 1981, new presidents have opted to give a somewhat more specialized address—generally about the economy—to a joint session of Congress.
 Although these speeches are accompanied by the familiar pomp and circumstance, they're not technically State of the Union addresses.

 Could such a Hollywood flourish have come from anyone other than Ronald Reagan?
-His 1982 address was the first to feature personal guests that the President publicly recognized over the course of his speech.
+His 1982 address was the first to feature personal guests that the president publicly recognized over the course of his speech.
 Openly gay NBA veteran Jason Collins and two survivors of the Boston Marathon bombing were among 2014's guests.
 In 2015, former Cuba prisoner Alan Gross and astronaut Scott Kelly attended.

-In 1966, television networks offered the Republican Party a half-hour slot for a rebuttal of LBJ's address.
+In 1966, television networks gave the Republican Party a half-hour slot for a rebuttal of LBJ's address.
 Senator Everett Dirksen and Representative Gerald Ford made counterarguments to Johnson's comments—five days later and very late at night.
 After the State of the Union moved into the evening in 1965, the audience skyrocketed and it became a much more hyped event; Republicans realized they needed their own soapbox.
 Since 1976, the opposition's response has been slotted in directly behind the State of the Union.